 Instructions

 Warning: When working with jalapenos, wear some disposable gloves.
 Trust me on this!
-I can not stress this enough!
 If you work with jalapenos with naked hands, no matter how much you wash your hands, the jalapeno essence can remain for a while.

-1. In a medium bowl, cover the shrimp with milk and soak for 20 minutes.
+Cover the shrimp with milk in a medium bowl and soak for 20 minutes.

-6. In the bowl of a food processor, combine the cream cheese, cilantro, lime juice, chili powder, cumin, salt and pepper.
+Combine the cream cheese, cilantro, lime juice, chili powder, cumin, salt, and pepper in a food processor bowl.
 Process until smooth.

-10 On a plate, combine the breadcrumbs, pecan flour, 1 Tbsp. chili powder, salt and as much cayenne as you think you can stand.
+On a plate, combine the breadcrumbs, pecan flour, 1 Tbsp. chili powder, salt and as much cayenne as you can stand.
 Stir to incorporate.

-15. Fry the Rattlesnake eggs in the hot oil until browned.
-The pecan flour has a tendency to turn dark brown, so do not be afraid that they are burned They are not.
-Regular all-purpose flour will become a lighter, golden brown which is a much lighter color than pecan flour.
+Heat oil in a pan until a small drop of the breading sizzles.
+Fry the Rattlesnake Eggs in the hot oil until browned.
+Pecan flour tends to turn dark brown, so do not be afraid that they are burned; they are not.
+Regular all-purpose flour will become a lighter, golden brown, much lighter than pecan flour.

-16. Serve the Rattlesnak Eggs with ranch dressing or your favorite sauce.
+Serve the Rattlesnake Eggs with ranch dressing or your favorite sauce.

 2 thoughts to “Rattlesnake Eggs”